Check Cashing and Money Transmission - Financial Regulation

 If you believe you have been overcharged or have other complaints about a check cashing services business, you can file a complaint with the Commissioner of Financial Regulation.

 It’s also important to remember that banks can charge to cash your check if you are not a customer or member, even if it is drawn from their bank.
-Visit the Office of the Comptroller of the Currency’s Answers about Cashing Checks or Consumer Financial Protection Bureau for FAQs on cashing a check at financial institutions.
+Visit the Office of the Comptroller of the Currency’s Help Topic: Check Writing & Cashing for more information.

 Money transmission businesses offer many different types of products and services to consumers.
 These products and services include; money transmission or remittances, accelerated mortgages (also known as bi-weekly mortgage payments), bill payer services, money orders, traveler’s checks, and stored value devices (commonly known as prepaid cards and gift cards).